How can we help you today?

 Missed renewal reminder notices

 Auto emails and notifications may clutter your inbox, but they can be lifesaving.
 So, if you have switched off renewal reminder notices, you might be setting yourself up for disaster.
 Thirty days before the domain expires, your registrar will send you reminders through your listed email address.
-So, pay attention to your inbox to ensure you don’t miss these important reminders.
+So, keep an eye on your inbox to ensure you don’t miss these important reminders.

 Disabled auto-renewal

-Go through your account information and switch on the auto-renewal setting.
-It automatically renews your domain name before the expiration date to prevent disruptions to your website.
+Go through your account information and enable auto-renewal.
+It automatically renews your domain name before it expires to prevent disruptions to your website.

 Outdated billing information